ArturPrzybyloo/ovivio/README-perf.md

 ## Performance tests for DummyJSON

-This directory contains a k6 scenario that exercises the DummyJSON authentication flow and the `/auth/me` endpoint under load.
+This repository contains a k6 scenario that exercises the DummyJSON authentication flow and the `/auth/me` endpoint under load.
 The test code is written in TypeScript and bundled to JavaScript before execution.

 ### Scenario overview